Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 • Volunteer, DEF Nonprofit, 2018-2020

-• Created strong teamwork and communication skills
+• Created strong teamwork and communication abilities

 Skills: